 Management is responsible for the other information.
-The other information comprises the Management Report and Corporate Governance Statement, but does not include the consolidated financial statements and our auditor's report thereon.

-Our opinion on the consolidated financial statements does not cover the other information.
+Other information consists of the information included in the Group's Annual Report which includes the Management report and Corporate Governance Statement, other than the consolidated financial statements and our auditor's report thereon.
+Our opinion on the consolidated financial statements does not cover the Other information including the Management report and Corporate Governance Statement.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-With respect to the Management Report and Corporate Governance Statement, we also performed procedures required by the Accounting Act in Croatia.
-Those procedures include considering whether the Management Report is prepared in accordance with the requirements of Article 21 and 24 of the Accounting Act, and whether the Corporate Governance Statement includes the information specified in Article 22 of the Accounting Act.
+With respect to the Management Report and Corporate Governance Statement, we also performed procedures required by the Accounting Act.
+Those procedures include considering whether the Management Report includes the disclosures required by Article 21 of the Accounting Act, and whether the Corporate Governance Statement includes the information specified in Article 22 of the Accounting Act.